-Viv had wanted to upgrade her team from their old contact center solution for some time, and Avaya IP Office Contact Center was her preferred option.
+Viv had wanted to upgrade her team from their old contact centre solution for some time, and Avaya IP Office Contact Centre was her preferred option.
 Avaya business partner Future Voice had arranged a live demo shortly after Avaya first launched the solution, and Viv identified that it would tick all the boxes.
-Crucially too, unlike some of the other options available, Avaya IP Office Contact Center could be integrated with dwell’s existing systems – ensuring the change would cost less, and the impact on working practices could be minimized.
+Crucially too, unlike some of the other options available, Avaya IP Office Contact Centre could be integrated with dwell’s existing systems – ensuring the change would cost less, and the impact on working practices could be minimised.

-The new premises would benefit from a dedicated leased line direct into the building, meaning overall speed and network capacity increased by around 400%.
-Working in close partnership with Future Voice, the IP Office Contact Center was installed on time for Viv’s team to move in.
-After a brief period of familiarization, they haven’t looked back.
+The new premises would benefit from a dedicated Leased Line, direct into the building, meaning overall speed and network capacity increased by around 400%.
+Working in close partnership with Future Voice, the IP Office Contact Centre was installed on time for Viv’s team to move in.
+After a brief period of familiarisation, they haven’t looked back.

 A better response, every time

 From the outset, the impact on everyday performance was clear.
 “Our SLA is that we answer at least 96% of all customer calls within 30 seconds,” says Viv: “every month, we’re hitting 100%.”